 The Bank achieved a Return on average equity of 9.1% for the year ended 2019, as compared to 4.9% for last year 2018.Bank's Capital adequacy and liquidity, liquid assets to total assets ratios grew stronger to 51% and 70% respectively.

 In recognition of the importance and support of its valued shareholders, the Board of directors are pleased to propose a dividend of US$ 3 per share, amounting to US$ 15 million, representing 6% of paid up share capital for the year 2019, after due appropriation of US$ 2.9 million from Net profit for the year 2019, towards transfer to Statutory reserve.
 This Proposed dividend for the year 2019, is subject to regulatory and shareholders' approval in Annual general meeting.

 Outlook for 2020 is positive and encouraging, given our strong capital and the concerted effort of management to dynamically address to the changes in regulatory requirements and other market challenges, to better position and sustain a year on year growth to our shareholders.

-In conclusion, I would like to sincerely thank our shareholders, the Central Bank of Bahrain, the Ministry of Industry, Commerce and Tourism in the Kingdom of Bahrain, all our correspondent banks and our customers for their continued support and cooperation.
+Finally, I would like to thank all the members of the Board, the Shareholders, the Ministry of Industry, Commerce and Tourism in the Kingdom of Bahrain, Central Bank of Bahrain and all Correspondent Banks and our Customers for their continued support, cooperation and guidance.